 Cultural Activities Center

-The Azalee Marshall Cultural Activities Center in Temple has announced that all events have been canceled and the venue is closed to the public.
+In a news release Monday the Azalee Marshall Cultural Activities Center in Temple announced all events would be canceled and the venue would be closed to the public.
 The CAC is tentatively expected to reopen May 4.

 All staff, visitors and event attendees should watch the CAC social media accounts and check the website for further developments and postings.